 The Thermistor resistance decreases as the engine warms up which allows voltage to pass through.

-Once voltage passes through the ECT a connection is made between the two wires which the computer is than alerted via the 5 Volts.
+Once voltage passes through the ECT a connection is made between the two wires which the computer is alerted by the 5 Volts DC.

 Once the computer receives the 5 volts it starts to regulate the temperature usually by turning on the fan.